 Road Rage Accidents

 Road rage is a leading cause of accidents, and it is defined as angry or aggressive behavior by a driver.
 Road rage can include verbal insults, obscene gestures, physical threats, or dangerous driving directed at pedestrians, bicyclists or other drivers.
 And more recently, there has been a substantial uptick in the number of road rage incidences involving a gun or firearm.
-From 2014 to 2016, the number of instances in which a gun was brandished or fired at another vehicle more than doubled.Road Rage Statistics
+In the last five years, the number of instances in which a gun was brandished or fired at another vehicle has almost doubled.Road Rage Statistics

 Everyone is capable of road rage, and researchers have found some common factors amongst those who have engaged in road rage: